adam-knight1/BoredomBuster/README.md

 The live application can be viewed at https://www.boredombuster.fyi

-Stockfish source code avaiable [here](https://github.com/official-stockfish/Stockfish)
+Stockfish source code available [here](https://github.com/official-stockfish/Stockfish)

 BoredomBuster is an interactive backend application built using Spring, designed to serve a variety of informational and entertaining APIs.
 It powers the frontend React/Next.js application, which can be found [here](https://github.com/adam-knight1/boredombusterfrontend).